chenghong-cch/parquet-file-merger/README.md

 *   Optional: Print the number of missing values in the merged DataFrame
 *   Optional: Define a suitable output filename based on current date and time
 *   Optional: Export the merged DataFrame to a CSV file with an automatically generated filename based on the current date and time
+*   NEW: Parquet First File Viewer - Read the first non-empty Parquet file in each subdirectory of a given directory and display the first 10 rows of the resulting DataFrame

 Requirements
 ------------